-Fill the bucket up about halfway with sawdust, fill the rest up with water.
-Allow the sawdust to soak for at least one hour, or until it begins to form a slurry.
+Fill a bucket about halfway with sawdust.
+Then fill the rest up with water.
+Allow the sawdust to soak for at least one hour or until it begins to form a slurry.

-Scoop the sawdust into the brick press and follow the instructions for pressing.
-Every press is different, but you will likely either need to push down on a lever or tamp the press down tight yourself.
+Scoop the sawdust into a briquette press and follow the instructions that came with your press.
+Every press is different, but you will likely either need to push down on a lever or tamp the press down tightly yourself.

 Pull the compressed brick out of the press.
 Leave the brick out in the sunlight until it is completely dry.
-This will take different amounts of time based on your climate, but it could be several days.
-Place the bricks under an awning while drying if it begins to rain.
+This will take different amounts of time depending on your climate, but it could be as long as several days.
+Place the bricks under an awning or in another sheltered area while they're drying if it begins to rain.

-Try adding some paper to your sawdust when soaking to make a faster burning brick.
-Add wood ash to make the brick more sturdy.
+Try adding some shredded paper to your sawdust while it's soaking to make faster-burning bricks.
+Add wood ash to make the brick sturdier.

 You can also try a briquette recipe that doesn't require a press: